-- Route-side verges will be cut regularly from March to October to ensure that the managed width and height meets the standard set in the specification. - Maintain small gaps in route-side vegetation on a rotational basis to provide adequate light levels. - Drainage ditches, channels and culverts will be maintained clear and functional. - Ensure tarmac surface is in good repair along the length of the route, including undertaking spot repairs and removal of significant tree root damage where appropriate. - Regular litter picking and bin emptying, together with promotion of responsible use, will provide an attractive and safe site. - Formalise access points at locations where required, including Longacres Open Space and Alban Park industrial area. - Maintain all recognised access points in good repair.
+- Regular cutting of route-side verges from March to October to ensure the track width meets the required 4 metres width and height (except where overall path width is less than 4 metres). - Maintain small gaps in route-side vegetation on a rotational basis to provide adequate light levels. - Drainage ditches, channels and culverts will be maintained clear and functional. - Ensure tarmac surface is in good repair along the length of the route, including undertaking spot repairs and removal of significant tree root damage where appropriate. - Regular litter picking and bin emptying, together with promotion of responsible use, will provide an attractive and safe site. - Formalise access points at locations where required, including Longacres Open Space. - Maintain all recognised access points in good repair.